rupperyes/docker-cypress-runner/README.md

 This image is currently saving us around 1 minute per build.
 This number will vary based on the specs of your CI machines.

-## If you're missing a Cypress version
+## If you're missing an old Cypress version

-Sorry about that.
-I haven't manually gone back in time and created all the past versions.
+I haven't included anything before 2.0.0.
-Message me or create an issue here and I'll run this manually with the missing version.
+Message me or create an issue here and I'll run the script manually with the missing version.
-Or pull request a script that runs for all the past versions.

 ## If you find a bug